stgloorious/stm32-speech-recognition/README.md

 pip install -r requirements.txt
 ~~~

-The model can be trained by running `train.py`.
-This will also copy it
+The model can be trained by running `train.py`, which will also download the
+dataset and split it into train, test and validation sets.
+The model will only be trained if `model.keras` does not exist already,
+so delete that to force retraining.

+Once the model is trained, it is automatically copied to `src/models`,
-to `src/models`, where it will be compiled into the firmware in the next
+where it will be compiled into the firmware in the next
 step.

 ~~~